ParticleNet: Jet Tagging via Particle Clouds: Network architecture

 \subsection{ParticleNet}

 The ParticleNet architecture makes extensive use of EdgeConv operations and also adopts the dynamic graph update approach.
-However, a number of different design choices are made in ParticleNet compared to the original Dynamic Graph CNN to better suit the jet tagging task, including the number of neighbors, the configuration of the MLP in EdgeConv, the use of shortcut connection, etc.
+However, a number of different design choices are made in ParticleNet compared to the original DGCNN to better suit the jet tagging task, including the number of neighbors, the configuration of the MLP in EdgeConv, the use of shortcut connection, etc.

 Figure \ref{fig:block} illustrates the structure of the EdgeConv block implemented in this paper.
 The EdgeConv block starts with finding the $k$ nearest neighboring particles for each particle, using the ``coordinates'' input of the EdgeConv block to compute the distances.
 Then, inputs to the EdgeConv operation, the ``edge features'', are constructed from the ``features'' input using the indices of $k$ nearest neighboring particles.
-The EdgeConv operation is implemented as a 3-layer MLP.
-Each layer consists of a linear transformation, followed by a batch normalization \cite{DBLP:journals/corr/IoffeS15} and then the ReLU nonlinearity \cite{glorot2011deep}.
+The EdgeConv operation is implemented as a three-layer MLP.
+Each layer consists of a linear transformation, followed by a batch normalization \cite{DBLP:journals/corr/IoffeS15} and then the a rectified linear unit (ReLU) \cite{glorot2011deep}.
 Inspired by ResNet \cite{he2016deep}, a shortcut connection running parallel to the EdgeConv operation is also included in each block, allowing the input features to pass through directly.
 An EdgeConv block is characterized by two hyperparameters, the number of neighbors $k$, and the number of channels $C=(C_1, C_2, C_3)$, corresponding to the number of units in each linear transformation layer.